stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 to the rickety nature of the house and its fixtures; but I realised I could not do it noiselessly.
 I would have to count on sheer speed, and the chance of getting to a window before any hostile forces became co&ouml;rdinated enough to open the right door toward me with a pass-key.
-My own outer door I reinforced by pushing the bureau against it&mdash;little by little, in order to make a minimum of sound.
+My own outer door I reinforced by pushing the bureau against it--little by little, in order to make a minimum of sound.

   I perceived that my chances were very slender, and was fully prepared for any